WheteThunger/TargetableDrones/README.md

 - Allows sharing turret/SAM authorization with team, clan and friends to avoid targeting their drones
 - Allows stealing enemy drones to sneak past enemy defenses

+## Permissions

+- `targetabledrones.untargetable` -- Drones deployed by players with this permission cannot be targeted by any Auto Turrets or SAM Sites.

 ## Configuration

 Default configuration: